-- 2.60 Settlement instructions should be sent by both parties to their settlement agents or, if they have direct access, direct to the securities settlement system (SSS) as soon as possible after the transaction has been confirmed or affirmed, preferably on the transaction date (always on the transaction date for overnight repos).
-Early settlement instruction maximises the time available to the parties to resolve any mismatches between their instructions revealed by trade matching at the SSS.
-A hold-and-release facility allows the parties to make an early submission of settlement instructions into the SSS for the purpose of matching but to hold the instructions back from settlement processing until they are sure that settlement is possible, at which point, they can release the instruction for processing.
-Hold-and-release facilities should therefore improve settlement efficiency.
-Instructions being held should be released as soon as possible and in sufficient time to allow settlement.
-A hold-and-release facility should only be used by the party due to receive securities in exceptional circumstances. - 2.61 If a settlement instruction is being cancelled unilaterally, the cancelling party should notify its counterparty before cancellation, giving the reasons.
+- 2.67 If a settlement instruction is being cancelled unilaterally, the cancelling party should notify its counterparty before cancellation, giving the reasons.
 The cancellation should be confirmed or affirmed using the same method of communication as the original Confirmation or affirmation.
-The new Confirmation or affirmation should identify the repo being cancelled and, in order to lay an audit trail, the original Confirmation or affirmation. - 2.62 If a settlement instruction is being amended, other than to correct a mistake by bringing the instruction into line with a counterparty's Confirmation or affirmation, the amendment(s) must first be agreed with the counterparty.
+The new Confirmation or affirmation should identify the repo being cancelled and, in order to lay an audit trail, the original Confirmation or affirmation. - 2.68 If a settlement instruction is being amended, other than to correct a mistake by bringing the instruction into line with a counterparty's Confirmation or affirmation, the amendment(s) must first be agreed with the counterparty.
 The amendment(s) should be confirmed or affirmed using the same method of communication as the original Confirmation or affirmation.
 The new Confirmation or affirmation should identify the repo being amended, the precise amendment(s) being made and, in order to lay an audit trail, the original Confirmation or affirmation.